 The Dark Hedges is an avenue of beech trees along Bregagh Road between Armoy and Stranocum in County Antrim in Northern Ireland.
 While this is just a valley of trees, it’s a very untypical place and feels like a magic path.

 County Kerry is considered as one the most scenic county in west coast of Ireland.
 Ring of Kerry is one of the most popular 180 km loop route, taking you through majestic landscapes of the region.
-This is definitely a place you should visit while traveling in Ireland for many reasons.
-County Kerry is well know for its Irish-language speakers and plenty of attractions.
-One of them is Killarney National Park with the highest peak of Ireland.
-You should also see Carrauntoohil, Dingle Peninsula, incredible Skellig islands adventure, stunning beaches and unforgetable seaside villages.
+County Kerry is well know for its Irish-language speakers and plenty of splendid attractions:

 Wild Atlantic Way – one of the longest coastal route in the world!

-Wild Atlantic Way covers 2600 km on the west of Ireland coast and it is one of the most dramatic and longest coastal route in the world.
-It’s a fantastic drive for exploring west of Ireland.
-The road trip takes you along the west coastline of Ireland starting form the Donegal city on the north of the country.
-Then along the west coast of Ireland, down to West Cork, finally uncovering the wildest spots of the oceanic side of the island.
+Wild Atlantic Way covers 2600 km on the west of Ireland coast and it is considered to be the most dramatic and longest coastal route in the world.
+It’s a fantastic ocean drive exploring the west of Ireland.
+The drive spreads from the northern city of Donegal down to West Cork on the south of the country, uncovering the wildest spots of the oceanic side of the island.

-County Clare is another region where you can explore amazing beauty of the west coast of Ireland.
+County Clare is another region unveiling the amazing beauty of the west coast of Ireland.
 The main attraction of the region are Cliffs of Moher.
-This is probably a must place to visit as they say it is a signature of Ireland.
-The entrance is quite expensive and be prepared for hundreds of tourists.
-If you plan to spent more time around Cliffs of Moher, take a walk along the cliffs to explore and anjoy this fantastic scenery from different perspectives.
+However not many people know that Slieve League located north direction are the highest cliffs in Ireland and almost three times higher that Cliffs of Moher.
+There is an entrance fee and be prepared for hundreds of tourists.
+If you plan to spent more time around Cliffs of Moher, best thing to do is taking a walk along the cliffs to enjoy this fantastic scenery from different perspectives.

-Carrantoohill – the highest peak of Ireland and Killarney National Park in County Kerry!
+Carrantoohill – the highest peak of Ireland in County Kerry.

-National Park in County Kerry is one of the best places to visit in Ireland with Carrauntoohil – the highest peak in the island.
-There are number of hiking trails across this stunning park.
-One route to the top of Carrauntoohil is Devil’s Ladder.
-It’s very challenging but absolutely stunning expedition with highly rewarding views from the top, so I highly recommend doing!
-This is one of my favourite views over Ireland of the green valleys and two lakes of the shape of human lungs.
-Devil’s Ladder is definietly a trail for hiking lovers.
+National Park in County Kerry is one of the best places to visit in Ireland with an option to hike Carrauntoohil – the highest peak in the island.
+There are number of hiking trails across the park.
+The most popular route to the top of Carrauntoohil is Devil’s Ladder.
+It’s very challenging but absolutely stunning expedition with highly rewarding views from the top!
+This is one of my favourite scenery of the green valleys of ireland.

-Devils Ladder route is the hardest and very challenging trail.
+Devils Ladder route is a challenging trail.
 The beginning of the route is flat and it’s hard to imagine it turns into a steep rocky trail!
 No special equipment is needed to climb the mountain but be careful.
 The route has become more dangerous in recent years due to loose stones.
 On the way to the top you pass two beautiful lakes, which look like human lungs from the top view.